 Kamakura works very well as a family day trip when you keep the route simple.
 If your kids are happy with one major landmark, a food stop, and one flexible afternoon activity, planning the day yourself can work nicely.

 If you are traveling with a baby, a toddler, or a child who still naps in transit, a guided bus tour can be the easier choice.
-It reduces transfer stress, gives you guaranteed seats from Tokyo, and makes the day feel more predictable.
+It reduces transfer stress, gives the day more structure, and makes the route feel more predictable.

 Best for self-planning: families with older kids, light bags, and a flexible travel style.